nickdelnano/recently-played-playlists-parser/README.md

 ## Artists
 - Playlist with songs from top listened artists
 ## Play density
-- Playlist of songs that have been played 2x 2x in any week.
+- Playlist of songs that have been played 2x in any week from time period X to time period Y.
-  - This is probably too complicated and compute intensive to do, at least with the current implementation of using MySQL in recenrly-played-playlists
+  - This is probably too complicated and compute intensive to do, at least with the current implementation of using MySQL in recently-played-playlists
 ## Genre
 - This would be awesome!
 However, I've seen in practice that Spotify's genre tagging is very poor for electronic music, which is what I care the most about.
 Maybe it would work better for popular music.